 Take a look at these compliance disaster OSHA enforcement news releases.

 Can you afford to be fined, hire attorneys, reassign your employees from their core work and more?
 To the tune of thousands, tens of thousands or millions of dollars?
-And even if you can afford to pay this money out, the impact on the value of your business can be devastating.
+And even if you can afford to pay these expenses, the impact on the value of your business can be devastating.
 It is money gone from the bottom line, it is money you no longer have to invest and most likely the compliance issues are public knowledge.
 Less to invest, less to save, your image damaged, customers, possible employees leaving you.

 I have seen organizations deal with very costly problems with the IRS, OSHA, DOJ and DOL.
 See this blog on an OSHA disaster.
 Not only were there fines for the infractions, there were repeat infractions!